1. Some Population Genetic Analysis to Get Us Started

-When solving any population genetics problems involving the Hardy-Weinberg equation, you’ll make your life much easier (and your test scores much higher) if you use cross multiplication tables.
+When solving population genetics problems involving the Hardy-Weinberg equation, you’ll make your life much easier (and your test scores much higher) if you use cross-multiplication tables.
 It’s MUCH simpler than solving for any of the variables in the equation p2 + 2pq + q2 = 1.
 Let me show you how these work.

 So let’s walk through the steps of how you’d use this to solve population genetics problems.